bollu/lz/README.md

 - [`fast-math` haskell library has some RULES limitations](https://github.com/liyang/fast-math/)

 # Thoughts on writing a new LEAN backend
+- Also, I should generate `llvm.switch` for efficiency.
+- Similary, I should check that me calling the intrinsics such as `lean_nat_sub` does not impact my performance!
+- I should tag the values in the `library.ll` to be `alwaysinline` for performance.
+- I should generate `llvm.musttail`.
 - Please don't use things like function overloading (looking at you `lean_inc`).
 - The existence of `extern C inline` within the compiler / prelude makes stuff very complicated.
 Eg. the fact that adding `uint` is implemented using `[extern c inline "#1 + #2]` makes it complex to use,